Radullan Sahiron

 Radullan Sahiron (born c.
-1952 or 1955) is a Filipino Islamic militant who was the leader of Abu Sayyaf.
+1955) is a Filipino Islamic militant who was the leader of Abu Sayyaf.
 He is said to have taken command of the organization following the death of Khadaffy Janjalani in September 2006.

 History

 Sahiron was born in Kabbon Takas, Patikul, Jolo island, Sulu, Philippines.
 According to the United States Federal Bureau of Investigation, he is 5'6" with a slight build and weighs 140 pounds.
 He speaks Tausug and Arabic.
 He lost his right arm, described as amputated above the elbow, fighting security forces in the 1970s, hence his nom de guerre, Commander Putol; putol is Filipino for "cut off".